fs-c/royalroad-api/README.md

 ### Internal requester

-All service classes use the same instance of a `Requester`, the class responsible for making HTTP requests and returning their responses.
-By default, it will throw a `RoyalError` if it encounters a status code other than 200 (this can be turned off with the `ignoreStatus` option), or an error is parsed from the page.
-Also note that, by default, all requests will be sent over HTTPS - this can be turned off by passing a falsy value to the `RoyalRoadAPI` constructor.
+All service classes use the same instance of the `Requester`, the class responsible for making HTTP requests and returning their responses.
+By default, it will throw a `RoyalError` if it encounters a status code other than 200 (this can be disabled with the `ignoreStatus` option).
+Also note that, by default, all requests will be sent over HTTPS - this can be controlled with the first argument of the `RoyalRoadAPI` constructor.

-Since RRL likes to return the status code 200 even when the actual response should be a 404 or 304, the `Requester` will read the HTML it has gotten (if it got any), and try and read an error from it.
-If it finds signs that the request has failed, it will throw (this can be disabled with the `ignoreParser` option).
+Since RRL likes to return 200 even when the actual response should be a 404 or 304, the `Requester` will parse the HTML it has gotten (if it got any), and try to read an error from it.
+If it finds signs that the request has failed, it will throw - this can be disabled with the `ignoreParser` option.

-The `Requester`s main goal is to keeps track of cookies and to automatically fetch a `__ResponseVerificationToken` often needed for POST requests as a part of anti CSRF measures.
+The `Requester`s main goal is to keep track of cookies and to automatically fetch a `__ResponseVerificationToken` often needed for POST requests as a part of anti CSRF measures.
 This fetching of tokens is disabled by default and can be enabled with the `fetchToken` option.

 ### Structure